dixi83/hassio-addons/mqtt-s7-connector/DOCS.md

 ## Configuration

-After installing the Addon a created the `addon_configs\xxxxxxxx_mqtt-s7-connector` folder.
+After installing the Addon and the initial run a folder is created, the `\addon_configs\xxxxxxxx_mqtt-s7-connector` folder.
 Inside this folder you'll find the [`config.example.yaml`](https://github.com/dixi83/mqtt-s7-connector/blob/master/config.example.yaml) file.
 This file contains an example of the configuration.
 Copy the file and rename it to `config.yaml` as a starting point.
 If you need multiple PLC connections then create for every connection a config file, and add the file names in your addon configuration.

 There are several ways to get access to this folder and files, e.g.: